layer5io/istio-service-mesh-workshop/prereq/README.md

-# Lab 1 - Create a Kubernetes Cluster
+# Prereq - Create a Kubernetes Cluster

 Access to a Kubernetes cluster is required.
 You may use any Kubernetes platform of your choice.
 The "Introduction to Istio" training uses Docker Desktop the example Kubernetes platform.
 If you would like to use a different Kubernetes cluster (like your lab cluster or Minikube), you can skip lab-1 (this lab).